Sketch currently supports sRGB and P3 color profiles. Documents you create in the Mac app will use the sRGB color profile by default.

 Take extra care when you’re converting a document from Display P3 to sRGB as the Display P3 color profile can render brighter colors than its counterpart and colors will generally look duller when converted to sRGB, since the brightest colors are capped.

 Note: Converting from sRGB back to Display P3 will not bring this brightness back so you should be really sure you want to Convert a whole document before you do so.

 Here‘s an example of when converting the color profile of your document might be the best option.

-Again, imagine you‘re working in an Unmanaged or sRGB color profile and you want to change your profile to Display P3.
+Again, imagine you‘re using an sRGB color profile and you want to change your profile to Display P3.
 If you know the image will appear alongside other content that’s not necessarily closely color-matched, and you want to preserve the look of your document rather than the underlying RGB values, then converting the document is the right choice.

 The choice between Assign and Convert is always a choice between preserving the appearance of the document and the raw RGB values.
 If you care more about the former, pick Convert.
 If you care more about the latter, pick Assign.